Loading...

 A list of tools that the agent can use.
 Each tool is defined by its type and possibly other configurations.

 Tool Type The type of tool that the agent can use.
-This can vary based on the functionality required by the API.
+You can add any amount of primitives tools, by their name

 image